 The opposite is also true.
 So say you stumble upon an Instagram post showing an ancient greek bust with a cool quote by Seneca, and you think “Wow!
 This guy was so cool and forward-thinking thousands of years ago… I want to be a Stoic!”.

 Stoicism is surrounded by myths and misconceptions.
 It’s a school of thought that’s not always well understood.
 Modern Stoicism tries to adapt the core concepts of Stoicism to our times.
-And it does it so brilliantly because its main ideas are atemporal, and could be equally applied from a Roman Emperor who lived centuries ago to a entrepreneur of the digital age or a farmer from the medieval period.
+And it does it so brilliantly because its main ideas are atemporal, and could be equally applied from a Roman Emperor who lived centuries ago to an entrepreneur of the digital age or a farmer from the medieval period.

 However, as with most modern philosophical, spiritual or even political trends, it’s also subject to what I call “The New Testament Bias“.
 Meaning, focusing only on the positive, cool and easily saleable side of something while ignoring the other side that’s not so fancy for today’s standards.

-And while it’s perfectly fine to extract the positive teachings of different schools of thought, making them your own, it’s important to understand a philosophy in its entirety before applying it to your life.
+And while it’s perfectly fine to extract the positive teachings of different schools of thought, making them your own, it’s important to understand the philosophy in its entirety before applying it to your life.
 I’ve been following Stoicism –and writing about it– for quite some time now, and I think it’s a very positive philosophy.
 One that can add a lot of value to your life, and help you overcome difficult times.

 Some Myths About Stoicism, Debunked